 Things to keep in mind:

 The learning curve is steeper than any other tool on this list.
-The interface has multiple dedicated "pages" (Edit, Color, Fusion, Fairlight), and it can take a while to understand how they connect.
+The interface has multiple dedicated "pages" (Edit, Color, Fusion, Fairlight, Deliver), and over on r/davinciresolve, "I spent the first week just figuring out where things are" is a common refrain.
+But once it clicks, you realize why professionals stick with it.

 Filmora — Fastest Path to a Finished Video